kimalajoy/Space-Age/README.md

 Incorporating a new technology into our application that isn’t explicitly taught will give us the opportunity to differentiate ourselves from other Turing grads and give a great story to tell in the job interview - employers love to hear about experiences being self driven and learning new technologies outside of the standard Turing curriculum.

+## Requirements

+- A minimum viable product (MVP) idea that solves a problem for your users
+- The use of at least one external API

 ## Tech Used

 - Dev Tools